pocc/merlink/docs/index.md

 For the versions available, see the [tags on this repository](https://github.com/pocc/merlink/tags).

 ### Branching
+Adapting [Git Branching](http://nvie.com/posts/a-successful-git-branching-model/) for this projcet

+* **iss#-X.Y**: Branch from dev-X.Y and reintegrate to dev-X.Y.
+Should be tied to an issue tagged with 'bug', 'feature', or 'enchancement' on repo.
+* **dev-X.Y**: Development branch.
+When it's ready for a release, branch into a release.
+* **rel-X.Y**: Release candidate targeting version X.Y.
+When it is ready, it should be merged into master tagged with version X.Y.
 * **master**: Master branch.
-* **develop**: Development branch.
-When it's ready for a release, branch into a release.
-* **feature-`*`**: Feature branch for ONE feature.
-When feature is ready, integrate it back into develop.
-* **vX.Y.0-release**: Release candidate targeting version X.Y.0.
-When it is ready, it should be merged into master and master should be tagged with version X.Y.
-* **vX.Y.Z-hotfix-`*`**: Hotfix that targets vX.Y.Z.
-When it is ready, it should be merged into master and master should be tagged with version X.Y.Z

 ## Addenda
 ### Reference Material